PXZUpLUK/Reforestation/README.md

-## Where do hamburgers go to dance?
-The meat-ball.
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.